rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 **Note:** Please keep in mind that hypervisors change during the time because new features are added to the operating systems or using new technologies.
 For example, updates to Meltdown & Spectre have made a lot of changes to the hypervisors, so if you want to use Hypervisor From Scratch in your projects, research, or whatever, you have to use the driver from the latest parts of these tutorial series as this tutorial is actively updated and changes are applied to the newer parts (earlier parts keep untouched) so you might encounter errors and instability problems in the earlier parts thus make sure to use the latest parts in real-world projects.

 Please make sure to have your own lab to test your hypervisor.
 I tested my hypervisor on the 7th generation of Intel processors, so if you use an older processor, it might not support some features on your processor, and without a remote kernel debugger (not the local kernel debugger), you might see your system halting or BSODs without understanding the actual error.
-By the way, it's time to see our hypervisor.

-## Table of contents

-- **Introduction**
-- **Overview**
-- **Table of contents**
-- **VMX 0-settings and 1-settings**
-- **VMX-Fixed Bits in CR0 and CR4**
-- **Capturing the State of the Current Machine**
-    - Configuring VMCS Fields
-    - Changing IRQL on all Cores
-- **Changing the User-mode App**
-    - Getting a handle using CreateFile
-- **Using VMX Monitoring Features**
-    - CR3-Target Controls
-    - Handling guest CPUID execution
-    - Instructions That Cause VM Exits Conditionally
-    - Control Registers Modification Detection
-    - **MSR Bitmaps**
-        - Handling MSRs Read
-        - Handling MSRs Write
-- **Turning off VMX and Exit from Hypervisor**
-- **VM-Exit Handler**
-- **Let's Test it!**
-    - Virtualizing all the cores
-    - Changing CPUID using Hypervisor
-    - Detecting MSR Read & Write (MSRBitmap)
-- **Conclusion**
-- **References**

 ## VMX 0-settings and 1-settings

 In the previous parts, we implemented a function called **AdjustControl**.
 This is an essential part of each hypervisor as you might want to run your hypervisor on many different processors with different microarchitectures.
-You should be aware of your processor capabilities to avoid undefined behaviors and VM-Entry errors.
+We should be aware of our processor capabilities to avoid undefined behaviors and VM-Entry errors.

+This works like this; first, an MSR is sent the below function, which indicates the VMCS control that needs to be modified.
+Then we check the corresponding MSR to understand the 1-settings and 0-settings of the control.
+At last, we remove the not supported bits, set those that are mandatory to be 1, and configure the control.

 ```
 ULONG